cirruslabs/cirrus-ci-docs/docs/guide/programming-tasks.md

   ]
 ```

-`main()` needs to return a list of task objects which will be serialized into YAML, like this:
+`main()` needs to return a list of task objects, which will be serialized into YAML like this:

 ```yaml
 task: